ktorio/ktor-documentation/topics/server-responses.md

 }
 ```

-If the requested path after the `/assets` prefix is empty or `/`, the handler will use the default `index.html` resource to respond.
-If no resource is found at the given path, `IllegalArgumentException` will be thrown.
+If the requested path after the `/assets` prefix is empty or `/`, the handler uses the default `index.html` resource to
+respond.
+If no resource is found at the given path, `IllegalArgumentException` is thrown.
 The previous code snippet mimics a more general solution — serving resources from a package with the [`staticResources()`](server-static-content.md#resources) method.